sitebay/docs/articles/guides/quick-answers/sitebay/grafana-for-wordpress/index.md

 ---
 slug: grafana-for-wordpress
-description: 'Discover how Site Bay utilizes Grafana for in-depth WordPress visitor insights on our Kubernetes-based hosting platform, featuring seamless integration with PostHog analytics.'
+description: 'Discover how SiteBay utilizes Grafana for in-depth WordPress visitor insights on our Kubernetes-based hosting platform, featuring seamless integration with PostHog analytics.'
 keywords: ["grafana", "wordpress hosting", "visitor insights", "analytics"]
 tags: ["grafana","wordpress","sitebay"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 aliases: ['/quick-answers/sitebay/grafana-for-wordpress/']
 modified: 2024-04-04
 modified_by:
-  name: Site Bay
+  name: SiteBay
 published: 2024-04-04
-title: "Leveraging Grafana for WordPress Insights at Site Bay"
+title: "Leveraging Grafana for WordPress Insights at SiteBay"
-authors: ["Site Bay"]
+authors: ["SiteBay"]
 ---

-Site Bay's WordPress hosting is powered by Kubernetes, providing a robust platform for running WordPress sites at scale.
+SiteBay's WordPress hosting is powered by Kubernetes, providing a robust platform for running WordPress sites at scale.
 A key component of our hosting service is the use of Grafana, alongside PostHog analytics, to provide comprehensive insights into WordPress visitor behavior.
 This guide explores how we leverage Grafana to give you the data you need to optimize your WordPress sites.

-Introduction to Grafana on Site Bay
+Introduction to Grafana on SiteBay

 Grafana is an open-source platform for monitoring and observability, which we've seamlessly integrated into our WordPress hosting environment.
 It allows you to visualize, query, and understand your data through beautiful dashboards.
 When combined with PostHog analytics, it becomes a powerful tool for gaining insights into how visitors interact with your WordPress site.

 Setting Up Grafana for Your WordPress Site

-Access Grafana from Your Site Bay Dashboard: Log in to your Site Bay dashboard.
+Access Grafana from Your SiteBay Dashboard: Log in to your SiteBay dashboard.
 Navigate to the Grafana section to access your Grafana dashboard directly.

 Customize Your Dashboard: Grafana comes with a variety of pre-configured dashboards tailored for WordPress hosting.
 You can also customize these dashboards or create your own to track specific metrics important to your site.